Positive Energy Representations, Holomorphic Discrete Series and Finite-Dimensional Irreps

 In fact, for ~$k\geq 1$~ we obtain tautologically all ERs ~$\chi^+_{q,k}$, ~$q=2s_0+1$, (cf. the Table), which contain all holomorphic discrete series.
 For ~$k=0$~ we obtain all ERs ~$\chi^+_{q}$, ~$q=2s_0+1$, (cf. the Table), which contain all limits of holomorphic discrete series.
 Finally, for ~$k=-1$~ we obtain the positive energy irreps ~$D(1,0)$, ~$D(\trha,\ha)$, ~$D(s_0+1,s_0)$ ($s_0\geq 1)$, which are contained in the ERs ~$\chi^-_{1}\,$, ~$\chi^s_{1}\,$, ~$\chi'^+_{2s_0-1,1}\,$.

 From this we see that the above would fit the EHW \EHW{} picture with ~$A(\l_0) =1$, (the parameter $z$ from \EHW{} corresponds to our $-k$).
 Accordingly the irreps ~$D(1,0)$, ~$D(\trha,\ha)$, ~$D(s_0+1,s_0)$ ($s_0\geq 1)$,~ are in GVMs which are FRPs.
-In fact, exceptionally, the UIRs ~$D(1,0)$, ~$D(\trha,\ha)$, are isomorphic to the corresponding GVMs since they happen to be irreducible.\foot{Brief explanation what happens for the case ~$D(1,0)$.
-In that case the corresponding Verma module is reducible under roots ~$\a_1,\a_3,\a_4\,$, ($m_1=m_3=m_4=1$), however, the singular vectors corresponding to the non-compact roots ~$\a_3,\a_4\,$~ turn out to be descendants of the singular vector corresponding to the compact root ~$\a_1\,$.
+In fact, exceptionally, the UIRs ~$D(1,0)$, ~$D(\trha,\ha)$, are isomorphic to the corresponding GVMs since they happen to be irreducible.\foot{Brief explanation: In the case ~$D(1,0)$~ the corresponding Verma module is reducible under roots ~$\a_1,\a_3,\a_4\,$, ($m_1=m_3=m_4=1$), however, the singular vectors corresponding to the non-compact roots ~$\a_3,\a_4\,$~ turn out to be descendants of the singular vector corresponding to the compact root ~$\a_1\,$.
 Consequently, when factorizing the Verma module the resulting GVM is irreducible.
-The other case is similar, see details in \Dobso.}
+In the case ~$D(\trha,\ha)$~ the Verma module is reducible under roots ~$\a_1,\a_4\,$, ($m_1=2,m_4=1$), however, the singular vector corresponding to the non-compact root ~$\a_4\,$~ turns out to be descendant of the singular vector corresponding to the compact root ~$\a_1\,$.
+See the details in \Dobso.}

 Finally, from the list of positive energy irreps, it remains to discuss the Rac and the Di from \unita{a}.
 They are found in doublets.
 With respect to the positive energy spectrum they are isolated points below - by $\ha$-spacing - the FRPs ~$D(1,0)$, ~$D(\trha,\ha)$, resp.